 If you are like most marketers, falling in love with email marketing is inevitable.
 It's a foolproof way to enhance your relationship with the customer and encourage them to buy from you.
-While sending newsletters and one-off campaigns will have a prominent use in email marketing strategy, the smartest companies place their bets on automatic email marketing campaigns.
+While sending newsletters and one-off campaigns will have a prominent use in email marketing strategy, the most innovative companies place their bets on automated email marketing campaigns.

-If you are reading this blog right now, you’re probably in need of learning about email automation, its use, and workflows.
+If you are reading this email automation guide right now, you probably need to learn about email automation, its use, and its workflows.
 Many teams find it frustrating to lose time when switching between apps to be counterproductive.

 Does that sound familiar?
 Then it’s about time you need to save time on repetitive emails, automate your outreach, gain higher visibility with each recipient, streamline the workflow, and automate email pipelines.
 Email automation is here to help.

 Email automation is a marketing tool that sends automated emails to recipients based on their engagement with your website, products, or emails or at specified times.
 Email automation works on triggers.
 These triggers can be both time-based and event-based.

 A time-based trigger works something like this: Suppose some loyal subscribers in your email list have their birthdays coming up.
 So, to reward their persistent faith in your brand, you want to give them a discount of 30% on all of your products.
 So, what will you do?
 Go and create individual emails for all of them?
 That’s a lot of work.

 A better way will be to automate the discount email.
 With an email automation tool, you only have to create one iteration of the discount email and set a trigger for the days your subscribers have their birthdays.

 Want to see a time-based triggered email automation workflow in action?
 Then here you go: